 The City Council adopts a two-year operating budget for the General Fund, Special Revenue funds and Debt Service funds, with each year of the budget document independent of the other.
 The operating budget is effective July 1 and lapses the following June 30.
 Budgets are adopted on a basis consistent with generally accepted accounting principles.
-The budget is controlled at the department level in the General Fund and at the fund level for all other funds.
+The budget is controlled at the department level.
 The City's five-year capital improvement plan serves as the basis for the capital project budgets.
 Appropriations for Capital Project Funds are approved at the same time operating budgets are adopted.
 These appropriations are made in the fiscal year the capital project is scheduled to commence and are effective for the life of the project.
 Amendments to capital budgets may be approved by Council at any time during the project's life.
 As a result, budget to actual schedules are not presented.